 Who We Are

-The Washington Anchor Replacement Project (WARP) is a non-profit organization with the core mission to replace aging and unsafe climbing anchors throughout Washington State.
+The Washington Anchor Replacement Project (WARP) is a non-profit organization through the Washington Climbers Coalition with a core mission to replace aging and unsafe climbing anchors throughout Washington State.
 In 2016, WARP became a part of the Washington Climbers Coalition (WCC), and is run by the WCC board with focused committees and an advisory team which includes local IFMGA guide and WARP founder, Kurt Hicks.

 WARP follows nationally recognized best practices for rebolting, utilizing stringent requirements and expectations in vetting candidates who apply for hardware grants.
 In addition, we require evidence of support from the relevant communities and land managers.